-The QVH Charity funded the acquisition of a task trainer for practicing chest drain insertion skills and airway emergencies, both of which are relevant to the specialist surgery QVH undertakes.
+The QVH Charity funded the acquisition of a task trainer for practicing chest drain insertion skills and airway emergencies, both relevant to the specialist surgery QVH undertakes.
 Over 40 members of staff have benefited from training using this manikin to date.
 The education department has funded additional front of neck access and intraosseous access training models, as well as specialist kit to allow the development of airway fire related scenarios.

-The trust also benefits from a high fidelity Sim Man 3G manikin which is owned by Health Education England and situated in the regional dental skills lab on the QVH site.
-The simulation team use it to enhance the delivery of training across the Trust.
+The high fidelity Sim Man 3G manikin owned by HEE that is situated in the region's Dental Skills Lab (on the QVH site) is utilised by the sim team to enhance the delivery of training across the trust.

-Education and workforce development
+Nursing and AHP education and workforce development